Mark the letter A, B, C, or D on your answer sheet to indicate the correct answer to each of the following questions.

 Mark the letter A, B, C, or D on your answer sheet to indicate the underlined part that needs correction in each of the following questions.

-Question 28.
-After graduating from Columbia in 2003, he becomes a scholar, travelling to Oxford.
+graduating from Columbia in 2003, he

 A. graduating